esearcher/Self-Driving-Car-Advanced-Lane-Finding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in the 4th code cell of `pipeline_image.ipynb`).
+I used a combination of white color threshold and  yellow color threshold to generate a binary image (thresholding steps in the 4th code cell of `pipeline_image.ipynb`).
 Here's an example of my output for this step.

 ![](output_images/binary_img.png)